14H034160212/fairseq/examples/roberta/README.race.md

 e) Here is the training, validation and testing result link that I made by using the above command with one Tesla V100 32 GB GPU. https://github.com/pytorch/fairseq/issues/1946

-f) Here are the error and solution link that I met in my replication.
-And here is the Q&A by doing the above fine-tuning on the Github platform. https://github.com/pytorch/fairseq/issues?q=is%3Aissue+race+is%3Aclosed
+f) Here is the Q&A by doing the above fine-tuning on the Github platform. https://github.com/pytorch/fairseq/issues?q=is%3Aissue+race+is%3Aclosed

-More examples about RoBERTa in PyTorch office website https://pytorch.org/hub/pytorch_fairseq_roberta/
+g) More examples about RoBERTa in PyTorch office website https://pytorch.org/hub/pytorch_fairseq_roberta/

-Here is the error information that someone else met the same problem as me and the solution.
+h) Here is the error information that someone else met the same problem as me and the solution.

 https://github.com/pytorch/fairseq/issues/1114

-Here is the method to save the train log file.
+i) Here is the method to save the train log file.

 https://github.com/pytorch/fairseq/issues/963

-Here is the error that I met for the randomized accuracy and the solution.
+j) Here is the error that I met for the randomized accuracy and the solution.

 https://github.com/pytorch/fairseq/issues/1946

-Here is the error that I met for the runtime error: CUDA out of memory and solution.
+k) Here is the error that I met for the runtime error: CUDA out of memory and solution.

 https://github.com/pytorch/fairseq/issues/1933

-If you want to run the command into the Jupyter notebook.
+l) If you want to run the command into the Jupyter notebook.
 Here is the fixed command.

 https://github.com/pytorch/fairseq/issues/1932